mearvk/Ubuntu-Determinant-Alpha_RS_r/tools/gcc/GOLDENRULES.md

 The 4-city and 12-city figures, the 143+/156/178+ project influence labels, and the Cary benchmark are useful starting parameters.
 They should remain explicitly labeled as **project heuristics or benchmark measurements** until calibrated against a consistent historical dataset.

+That can be incorporated as a storytelling / influence-scale convention, but I would keep it separate from psychometric IQ.
+In particular, “8 SDs in life highlights” or “12 SDs taught to grandchildren” should be treated as project influence units, not literal IQ scores.

+For a mean of 100 and σ = 12:

+Project level	Interpretation
+1 SD	112
+2 SD	124
+3 SD	136
+4 SD	148
+8 SD	196
+12 SD	244
+18 SD	316
+19 SD	328
+22 SD	364
+35 SD	520

+Those extreme values illustrate why an influence graph should not be labeled as IQ: a normal distribution would make such tails effectively unsuitable as ordinary human-IQ claims.

+\(\sigma = \sqrt{\frac{1}{N}\sum_{i=1}^{N}(x_i-\mu)^2}\)
+The points have mean μ = 5 and σ = 1.5.
+σ
+σ
+Drag points
+Give feedback
+Proposed addition to GOLDENRULES

+I would encode your idea this way:

+Generational Influence Graph: A software contributor may receive an 8-SD life-highlight index representing the accumulated significance of documented work, while descendants may receive a 12-SD distinction index representing the educational/historical prominence assigned to that contribution.
+The indices describe narrative, institutional, and generational influence—not measured intelligence.

+And:

+STORY / INFLUENCE FRAME

+  0 SD ───────────── Mean / ordinary reference
+  8 SD ───────────── Developer life highlights
+ 12 SD ───────────── Grandchild distinction / teaching frame
+18–19 SD ─────────── Extended historical story frame 22–35 SD ─────────── Exceptional highlight-function range

+The important separation is:

+IQ → psychometric measurement
+SD influence → project-defined historical/narrative metric

+That lets the document use your 8/12/18–19/22–35 SD structure without falsely claiming that a developer, their children, or grandchildren literally possess IQs hundreds of points above the population mean.

 ## Sources

 - urlU.S. Census Bureau — Cary QuickFactshttps://www.census.gov/quickfacts/fact/table/carytownnorthcarolina/BPS030224